nextapps-de/winbox/README.md

 </head>
 ```

-Just add the name of the theme as a class:
+Just add the name of the theme via `class`:

 ```js
 var winbox = new WinBox({